The Vinyl Anachronist

 - A hospital-grade outlet is a beautiful thing.
 Most premium power conditioners, power outlets, surge protectors and power strips have what they call ‘hospital-grade outlets.'
 These outlets are more robust than regular outlets, and plugs tend to fit more snugly.
 From a practical standpoint, that alone is worth the extra money.
 Have you ever blown up a component or fried a speaker because of a loose connection at the wall?
 I have.
 Even if you don't believe in $5000 power conditioners or $2000 power cords, you should consider plugging your system into hospital-grade outlets (which are often $50 or less).
 They're so good, even hospitals use them.

 - If you're a power skeptic, just start off with a dedicated AC outlet.
 A dedicated outlet is one that is run straight from the wall to the electrical box.
 No other outlets are wired in the same circuit.
 Remember when you were a kid, and your TV always went on the fritz when your mom vacuumed in the other room, or your dad plugged in his Norelco razor?
-That's because those outlets were all wired together in series.
+That's because those outlets were all wired together in parallel.
 For about $350 to $500, you can call an electrician and have an outlet that is isolated from all other circuits.
 For an extra $50 or so, he can swap out the outlet for one with hospital-grade connections.
 Every time I've done this, I've heard big improvements in the sound of my system--everything sounds quieter and smoother and more natural.
 Once you agree that a dedicated AC line is a big improvement, it's just a small leap to embrace power management systems and what they are truly capable of doing.

 - Think of power conditioners as an insurance policy for your stereo system.
 I live in Central Texas, where crazy thunderstorms can appear in the blink of an eye.
 More than once over the last six months, I've been awakened in the middle of the night by a monster electrical storm, and I've raced to my audio system to ensure that everything is turned off and unplugged.
 Lightning strikes, massive power surges and other current anomalies can easily wipe out an amplifier or a pair of speakers.
 Ask yourself how much you would be willing to spend to protect your hi-fi investment, and then apply that amount to a respectable power conditioner or surge protector.